Sinusitis in Children

 Generally, your child's physician can diagnose sinusitis based on your child's symptoms and physical examination.
 In some cases additional tests may be performed to confirm the diagnosis.
 These may include:

 Computed tomography (also called CT or CAT scan).
-A diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
+A diagnostic imaging procedure that uses a combination of x-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 Cultures from the sinuses.
 Laboratory tests that involve the growing of bacteria or other microorganisms to aid in diagnosis.
+Nasal endoscopy is often used to aid in capturing infectious mucus from areas where the sinuses drain into the nose.

 Your child's age, overall health, and medical history